 Formal Report Cards: There are three sessions during the year when formal report cards are prepared for parents: November, March, and June.
 These reports give a summation of the child's performance in each subject area over the course of one full term.
 It includes information regarding academic progress, attitude, effort, commitment to the school, and social development.
-Kindergarten to Grade 3 students are assessed using rating scales of 1 - 4, Grade 4 to 6 students receive letter grades and Grade 7 - 12 students receive percentages.
-Anecdotal comments further explain the assessment and evaluative techniques employed over the term.
+Kindergarten to Grade 3 students are assessed using a proficiency scale in all core subject areas, and in regards to their attributes towards learning.
+Students in Grades 4-5 are assessed using a letter grade for all core subject areas, and a proficiency scale for their attributes towards learning.
+More details on this can be found on your child's report card, and through information provided by the homeroom teacher.

-Interim Reports: Every child receives an Interim Report in October (half term).
+Interim Reports: Every Junior School child receives an Interim Report in October (half term).
 This report simply gives an indication in the term as to how a child is adjusting and opens the door for discussion should there be a concern.
+In the Senior School, interim reports are released at either three-week or six-week intervals throughout the school year.

-Parent-Teacher Interviews: These occur twice a year usually in early November, after Term 1 Reports have been sent home, and in April.
-The purpose of these interviews is to further inform and advise you of your child's standing.
+Parent-Teacher Interviews: In the Junior School, these typically occur at the end of Terms 1 and 2.
+The purpose of these interviews is to further inform and advise you of your child's strengths and areas of growth..
 Parents should leave with a clear understanding of how their child is progressing in all regards.